Gregstrq/LightLattices.jl/docs/src/manual.md

 lattice[x::Int, y::Int, z::Int, ic::Int, ig::Int]
 ```
 !!! note
-	With alternative indexing, one can again use the style for lattices with `HomogeneousCell` unit cell for lattices with other types of unit cell.
+	With alternative indexing, one can again use the style for lattices with `HomogeneousCell` basis cell for lattices with other types of basis cell.

 ### Boundary conditions